 Keep in mind that whale watching is only available from late spring to early fall.
 The rest of the year it’s too cold to head out onto the water and the whales aren’t even nearby.
 During the summer you’re definitely going to want to go whale watching if you get the chance.
 It’s an incredible experience and something you don’t want to miss.

 Make sure to stop by the Saint Andrews tourist office so you can grab a map.
-The people working there are very knowledgeable about the city and the map will show you all of the highlights of the downtown core.
+The people working there are knowledgeable about the city.
+The map will show you all of the highlights of the downtown core.

 Once you’re finished walking through the downtown neighborhoods you can make your way out to the Pier.
 From here you’ll be able to enjoy an amazing view of the Pasquamoddy Bay.
-Try to visit later in the day if you get the chance at the sunset over the water is magical.
+Try to visit later in the day as the sunset over the water is magical.

 In the downtown area are plenty of small shops, cafes, and restaurants.
 Don’t hesitate to stop inside any of the small shops or drop by a cafe for a quick drink.
 Everybody in the town is friendly and always excited to speak with visitors from out of town.